iamslash/TIL/systemdesign/practices/DesigningYelporNearbyFriends/DesigningYelporNearbyFriends.md

 Bottom-Right: ([x1+10,x2+10], [y1+10,y2+10])
 ```

 This sql improve the overall runtime perfomance.
+But in case of hot locations, this will return huge search results.

 ```sql
 SELECT *